jcweaver/blackboxes/README.md

 - Approach 1: 7 previously mentioned versions of cleaned train data (clean section) set were used to create models and predictions (best result came from this test)
 - Approach 2: 7 previously mentioned versions of cleaned train data (clean section) set were used + varying the layers in the model used to create models and predictions
 - Approach 3: 7 previously mentioned versions of cleaned train data (clean section) set were used + varying layers + image augmentation (brightness and dim) to create models and predictions
-- Approach 4: 7 previously mentioned versions of cleaned train data (clean section) set were used + varying layers + image augmentation (horizontal flip) to create models and predictions
+- Approach 4: use different cleaned versions of train data set flip the images, add brigthness=0 dim = 0 for 30 keypoints and 8 keypoints.
+- Approach 5: use only clean_all_outliers of train data set flip the images, add brigthness=1.4 dim = 0.3 for 30 keypoints and 8 keypoints

 All training for all models was fixed at a 128 batch size, 300 epochs with a patience set at 30 (with early stop set).
 Adam optimization was used with an initial learning rate of 0.01 and later changed to 0.001, beta of 0.9, beta2 of 0.999 and epsilon=1e-8 (following standards and examples)